 - record the times and dates of any uncomfortable symptoms for comparison

-- don’t be too hard on yourself, this diet is very restrictive
+- don’t be too hard on yourself as this diet is very restrictive

-- don’t plan on eating this diet for more than four weeks
+- don’t plan on eating this diet for more than 4 weeks

 - eat only fresh foods that have been kept in a refrigerator

-- speak with a dietician or a nutritionist about getting all the nutrients you need while you’re on this diet
+- speak with a dietitian or a nutritionist about getting all the nutrients you need while on this diet

-There is very little scientific evidence to support the effectiveness of a low-histamine diet and it can lead to malnourishment.
-Generally, a low-histamine diet is not a long-term treatment plan.
+There’s very little scientific evidence to support the effectiveness of a low-histamine diet and it can lead to malnourishment.
+Generally, a low-histamine diet isn’t a long-term treatment plan for the general population.
 It’s helpful in the diagnosis process and can help you rule out other food intolerances.
-Ultimately, you will need to determine your individual tolerance to different histamine-containing or liberating foods.